 There are a number of other medications that can be helpful for specific PTSD symptoms or that have been used as second line agents including the following:

-The pathophysiological mechanism of PTSD in the nervous system is unknown, but there are several interesting areas that could lead to new drug development for the treatment or the prevention of PTSD.
+The pathophysiological mechanism of PTSD in the nervous system is unknown, but there are several interesting neurotransmitters and pathways that could lead to new drug development for the treatment or the prevention of PTSD.
 There are competing hypotheses about the role of glucocorticoids following trauma and their effects on the brain.
-It might be possible to intervene at some level in the hypothalamic-pituitary-adrenal axis or at the level of the glucocorticoid receptors in the brain to modulate the effects of stress and the development of PTSD.
-Neuropeptides such as Substance P and Neuropeptide Y (NPY) have been implicated in PTSD as well (25).
-Combat troops exposed to stress have been found to have lower levels of NPY.
-Perhaps altering this neuromodulator could improve the resiliency of the brain to the effects of trauma.
-One challenge with this new focus research is dealing with the blood-brain barrier for introducing neuropeptides into the brain.
+It might be possible to intervene at some level in the HPA axis or at the level of the glucocorticoid receptors in the brain to modulate the effects of stress and the development of PTSD.
+Some research has implicated supplemental cortisol in reducing PTSD symptoms (33).

 If treatment is being provided by a therapist and a prescriber, it is important for the clinicians to discuss treatment response and to coordinate efforts.
 It is important for the prescribing clinician to have an ongoing dialogue with the patient about their medications and side effects.
 It is important for the patient to take an active role in his or her treatment rather than feeling they are a passive recipient of medications to alleviate their symptoms.
 There is emerging evidence that when given a choice, most patients will select psychotherapy treatment for their PTSD symptoms rather than medications.